stamparm/maltrail/sensor/docs/ROADMAP.md

 | Operational surface | `-T` config test, capability-based privileges (no root), hardened systemd unit, SIGHUP reload, Prometheus endpoint, 1 s trail-refresh pickup |
 | Upstream bugs found and fixed | 9, including silently-stale trails and a self-stopping sensor |

-**Status:** Gates 1-4 are complete.
-CI runs the whole gate on every push and pull request, every item below has a regression test in the suite, and `meta.sqlite` — the last feature gap — is written and differentially parity-tested against `core/meta.py`.
-What remains is Gate 5, the cutover itself.
+**Status:** every gate below is complete.
+CI runs the whole gate on every push and pull request, every item has a regression test in the suite, `meta.sqlite` — the last feature gap — is written and differentially parity-tested against `core/meta.py`, and the default worker count is settled at one.
+What remains is a release: tag an RC to exercise the release pipeline, then 3.0.

 ---